gil2rok/jax-stan/README.md

 # Stan + JAX = :heart:

-Use your Stan models in JAX via the [BridgeStan](https://github.com/roualdes/bridgestan) library to perform Bayesian inference: run multiple chains in parallel (thanks JAX!) with your favorite sampling algorithm.
+Use your Stan models in JAX via the [BridgeStan](https://github.com/roualdes/bridgestan) library to perform Bayesian inference: run multiple chains in parallel with your favorite sampling algorithm.

 This code provides a minimal example that handles common gotchas and clean design patterns including:
 - BridgeStan model wrapper (`posteriors.py`)